marmul/node-notifier/README.md

   urgency: undefined,
   category: undefined,
   hint: undefined,
-  actions: ['OK', 'Cancel'] // Name of action in lowercase will be used as event name });
+  actions: ['OK', 'Cancel'] // Name of action in lowercase will be used as event name; implicitly adds '--wait' as well.
+});
 ```

 See flags and options on the man page [`notify-send(1)`](http://manpages.ubuntu.com/manpages/gutsy/man1/notify-send.1.html)

-Run `example/toaster-with-actions` to see handling of action response.
+Run `example/notify-send.js` to see handling of action response. **You must run this example from a real terminal, it doesn't work from inside e.g. VSCode since libnotify will be in `confined` mode then.**

 ## Thanks to OSS